 They are helpful for budgeting priorities.
-Accounting statement of cash flows hence helps in keep tracking of the funds.
+Account statements of cash flows hence helps in keeping track of the funds.
 In the case of a bank account statement, an individual or business may review it monthly.
 It helps a company recognize excessive cash outflow elements that they could minimize to boost their finances.

 Similarly, an individual can see where most of their money goes and make plans to save more.
 Furthermore, assessing the effectiveness of financial prudence measures is possible with these statements.

 Transactions can result in payment differences that the customer must resolve by legal means right away.
+The statement, in this case, would provide tangible, non-partisan information related to transactions to the parties involved to help reach an arbitration.
 Moreover, lawyers can use these documents to advise their clients on the matter.
-The accounting statement, in this case, would provide tangible, non-partisan information related to transactions to the parties involved to help reach an arbitration.

-An accounting statement will also enable an individual or business to secure a debt.
+An account statement will also enable an individual or business to secure a debt.
+It will provide a debt limit that the lender can consider offering.
 Most lenders use this information to gauge the financial position of the borrower.
 It also provides a glimpse into the maximum debt that the potential borrower can pay.
-In turn, this will provide a debt limit that the lender can consider offering.

 Blacklisting Problematic Clients

 An income statement is beneficial in identifying problematic clients.
+These statements become more relevant over time because they help an individual or company assess its financial value in the future.
 Information like late payments and financial disputes will help the lender learn about the borrower before lending a loan.
 Based on this, the lender could decide whether to extend the credit to the borrower.
-These statements become more relevant over time because they help an individual or company to assess its financial value in the future.

 Screening Overseas Students

-Individual accounting statement is critical in screening students seeking abroad education.
-A personal accounting statement reveals the financial history of the student or their caretaker.
+Individual account statements are critical in screening students seeking education abroad.
+A personal statement reveals the student’s financial history or caretaker.
 In this case, both the university and the country students emigrating need to be sure of their financial ability.
-The students need to be sure of whether they will bear the costs of earning an education and staying in the country.
+The students need to be sure whether they will bear the costs of earning an education and staying in the country.

 This has been a guide to Accounting Statement and its definition.
 Here we discuss the format and some common uses of accounting statements with a detailed explanation.
 You may learn more about financing from the following articles –